Millennial Money Man

 Atmos Financial accounts are FDIC-insured up to $250,000.
 They also use enterprise-grade SSL security, and any data stored is encrypted.

-Who is Atmos for?
+Who Is Atmos For?

 What Atmos Financial is doing is different, so it’s not going to be for everyone.
 One thing most of us can get behind is high yield savings accounts, which Atmos has even for those with low account balances.
 Atmos accounts, even at the lowest interest rate, pay significantly higher than average.